 The 2024 Jeep Grand Wagoneer is a big premium rig with plenty of options.
 Under the hood of the truck-based model is a 6.4-liter V8 engine with 471 horsepower.
 Unfortunately, the carmaker won’t go out with the most powerful configuration centered around the Hellcat engine.
 But, they could change their opinion since a few more models now feature a 6.2-l supercharged V8 engine.
 The price of the Grand Wagoneer surprised us.
 The MSRP will start at $90k and climb above $120,000.

 10. 2024 Toyota 4Runner

 Toyota is the carmaker that still trusts the ladder frame.
 The company is producing four different models on the BoF platform.
-We start off with the 2024 4Runner, one of the favorite off-road SUVs on the market.
+We start with the 2024 4Runner, one of the favorite off-road SUVs, and one of the favorite truck-based SUVs on the market.
 Why?
 Probably because it is easy to be tuned for the toughest conditions.
 But, big changes are ahead of the new version, planned for 2024.